franklinassoc/bbr-roof-reset/case_cards/README.md

 uses the Axios HTTP client for javascript.
 This displays a page of "card" style records showing basic information about each case, including thumbnain photo, live from Airtable.
+This only works to display the first 100 records.